prashantacharya/BigOmega/contents/learning-techniques/learning-techniques.md

 ## Building Projects

 I have enrolled in an internship and there I was able to learn quite a lot with this approach to learn new technology.
 So this approach starts with a project in mind.
 You think of a project or a problem and then understand the application's requirement then you approach the application, feature by feature.
 You learn a lot with this approach but I would not really recommend it to you unless you have a mentor who could help you while you do so.

 If you learn with this approach then you'll learn what feature of a language/library/framework you must specialize on.
 You will have a project to complete and show it to people.
 It also helps you build your portfolio.
 So, if you have a mentor, this is the best approach one can take to learn new technology.

+I will cover more on this topic on my next blog.
+It will be dedicated blog for this approach.

 ## Conclusion